 Montevideo is best explored by foot where you can people watch and really get to experience local life in Montevideo.
 I would highly recommend a trip to Mercado del Puerto where you can eat and mingle with the locals. (

 Uruguay really is a great country to visit and explore.
-It’s full of life, friendly locals, best places to visit and great experiences.
+It’s full of life, friendly locals, the best places to visit, and great experiences.
 I hope you enjoy it as much as I did.

 Any questions about your Uruguay Itinerary?
 I’d love to hear from you!
 Leave a comment or question below.